puskasmate/puck-game/README.md

 ### Controls

-The current player have to click and drag the chosen puck to the chosen direction.
+The current player has to click and drag the chosen puck to the chosen direction.

 ### Run the project